 To create and preserve studio environments for working artists.

-The primary focus rests on the security and well being of our Artist Members.
+Our primary focus rests on the security and well being of our Artist Members.
 By providing Artists with affordable, rent-controlled studios where displacement is a non-concern, artists are free to concentrate on their creative practice.
 An open studio model, used in all Radiant Hall studio locations, is designed to encourage our members to actively engage with one-another through artistic collaboration, shared knowledge and communal resources.
 Additional support structures for professional development, financial assistance, and out-of-studio opportunities such as exhibitions and residency programs are continually expanding.
 Artist members who fully engage with their studios will not only benefit from secure, energized working environments, but will also be provided with opportunities to develop and improve their professional practices.

 Radiant Hall’s efforts towards organizational partnerships and community building opportunities are far more effective when the interests of each party (artists and organizations) are clearly defined and valued.
 Radiant Hall is dedicated in developing this type of mutually beneficial relationship.